Data Storage & Backups

 Database Backups

 TSO currently does not offer a database backup service (e.g. MySQL, Postgres, etc.).
-While CrashPlan does its best to backup files that are in use, it is difficult to get full backups of databases in their default configuration due to the rate they changed and operating system file locking.
+While Borg does its best to backup files that are in use, it is difficult to get full backups of databases in their default configuration due to the rate they changed and operating system file locking.
 Most modern databases have solved this problem by allowing for the creation of periodic snapshots of the live database and intermediate logs of all transactions to the database.
 Databases configured this way can be restored from the most recent snapshot and the transaction logs can be replayed to return the database to nearly its pre-restore state.
-CrashPlan can easily backup these files and TSO is working on a set of guidelines for the community to ensure proper database configuration.
+Borg can easily backup these files and TSO is working on a set of guidelines for the community to ensure proper database configuration.

 How to Request a File Restore